 Time management and productivity go hand in hand.

-If productivity is how effective and accurate you are, time management is the amount of time you give yourself to get the task done in.
+If productivity is how effective you are, time management is the amount of time you give yourself to get the task done in.

 To get started with time management, I recommend the following posts: